 speaker

 Frank Watanabe

-Yeah.
-Thanks, Tyler.
-Good to hear from you too.
+Yeah, thanks, Tyler.
+Good to hear from you, too.
 So, you know, in terms of the split, the patients split about 50-50 across derm and non-derm settings.
-And the non-derm today, our business is overwhelmingly dermatology.
+And the non-derm settings are primarily primary care and pediatrics.
+You know, today, our business is overwhelmingly dermatology.
 Remember, our primary care and pediatric efforts are fairly nascent.
 And, you know, it's going to take a little time.
-Tyler mentioned that.
-Go into more detail about that in just a minute.
+Todd will mention that, go into more detail about that in just a minute.
 You know, I think it's hard to say where we ultimately land.
-I do think that primary care and pediatrics will over time become major contributors to growth for the franchise.
-But, you know, I don't know that we'll get to a 50-50 split, you know, because there are any other number of other dynamics like pair mix that also could factor into it.
+I do think that primary care and pediatrics will, over time, become major contributors to growth for the franchise.
+But, you know, I don't know that we'll get to a 50-50 split, you know, because there are any number of other dynamics like paramix that also could factor into it.
 But I do think it'll be an important contributor to growth over the long term.
-And Todd, do you want to talk a little bit about CAHWA?
+And Todd, you want to talk a little bit about COA?

+speaker